crowdsecurity/crowdsec-docs/crowdsec-docs/docs/troubleshooting.md

 - For the bouncers:

-Each bouncer has its own configuration file, which are located in the `/etc/crowdsec/bouncers/` folder.
+Each bouncer has its own configuration file, which is located in the `/etc/crowdsec/bouncers/` folder.

-They have all an `api_url` option to set the local API URL.
+They all have an `api_url` option to set the local API URL.

 ## My bouncer doesn't start/work (common causes)